educostadev/Designing-Hexagonal-Architecture-with-Java-SpringBoot/README.md

 The POM file is configured to divide the spring dependencies in each module according to its responsability.

-This project also uses [ArchUnit](https://www.archunit.org/) to enforce architecture rules see the classe [HexagonalArchtectureApplicationTest](./application/src/test/java/dev/educosta/application/HexagonalArchtectureApplicationTest.java).
+This project also uses [ArchUnit](https://www.archunit.org/) to enforce architecture rules see the [HexagonalArchtectureApplicationTest](./application/src/test/java/dev/educosta/application/HexagonalArchtectureApplicationTest.java) class.

 ## Technology
 - JDK 17
 - Spring Boot 3.0.1
 - Maven 3.8.6
 - ArchUnit
+- Docker & Docker Compose

 ## Module dependencies
 The following diagram depicts the module dependency inside the Hexagonal Architecture: